MJTILP Guidelines for Contributors

 Guidelines for Authors:

-Double space the text typed in point-size 12 with single spaced abstract and footnotes and wide (1 inch) margins.
-The entire manuscript should be paginated through.
+The text should be typed in Times New Roman point-size 12 and 1.15 spaced.
 The first page must give: title of paper, contributor names, and the full address (including email) of the author designated to receive proofs/correspondence, and total word count.
-An abstract of no more than 150 words should be included with all submissions.
-Pages should be in numbered sequence.
+An abstract of no more than 250 words should be included with all submissions (except book reviews).
 The name of the author(s) and Manchester Journal of Transnational Islamic Law & Practice (MJTILP) ISSN 2633-6626 should appear at the beginning immediately under the title, with an asterisked footnote giving the present position of the author(s) and an address (including email) for contact by readers, together with any desired acknowledgements.
-Headings should be to journal style.
-British spelling of English-language is used.
-Footnotes should be kept as brief as possible and used primarily for reference purposes; explanatory notes are discouraged.
+Headings and numbering should be in accordance with the journal style.
+British spelling of English language and punctuation conventions is used throughout (except in quotations from other sources, where the original convention should be retained).
+Footnotes are used (not endnotes or in-text citations) and should be kept as brief as possible and used primarily for reference purposes; explanatory notes are discouraged.
 Submissions should be original unpublished work and not under consideration for publication elsewhere.
+The author shall be responsible for submitting the manuscript in final copy-edited form.

 This journal uses footnotes and not endnotes.
 All submissions must be referenced using OSCOLA style.

-Articles for the ‘Recent Developments’ section should be between 2,000 and 3,000 words.
-These shorter comments should follow journal style for articles.
-Submissions should be sent to Editor-in-Chief of the Manchester Journal of Transnational Islamic Law & Practice: Dr Ahmad Ghouri.
+Editorial correspondence, including submission of articles and recent developments to the journal should be made electronically to the Editor-in-Chief of the Manchester Journal of Transnational Islamic Law & Practice: Dr Ahmad Ghouri.
 E-mail: A.A.Ghouri@sussex.ac.uk.

-Authors will receive a PDF proof of their article by email and it is essential that a current email address is supplied with all articles.
-Proofing instructions will accompany the PDF file, but the proof should be checked immediately upon receipt and returned as per covering instructions.
+Corresponding authors will receive a PDF proof of their article by email and it is essential that a current email address of corresponding author(s) is supplied with all manuscripts.
+Proofing instructions will accompany the PDF file.
+The proof should be checked immediately upon receipt and returned as per covering instructions.
 Only essential corrections should be made at this stage.
+The MJTILP will not be responsible for any mistakes arising from any necessary in-house MJTILP copy-editing.

-Following publication, contributors will receive a PDF file of their articles free of charge by the publisher for personal use only.
+Following publication, corresponding authors will receive a PDF file of their articles free of charge by the publisher for personal use only.

 Transfer of Copyright: